 Rome IV is the latest edition, which was published in 2016.
 This focuses more on the gut-brain interaction and gives recommendations on both diagnosis and treatment for all FGID that are divided by organ.

 IBS is a common condition that is probably underestimated as many people do not seek medical attention.

 The prevalence of IBS is variable depending on the study, diagnostic criteria and geographical location.

 In the UK, the estimated prevalence in one population-based study was 5.5%, with a prevalence of 5-10% across most European countries.
-The prevalence is higher among females with an odds ratio of 1.67 (95% CI 1.53–1.82) and is more common in younger patients.
+A study by Lovell et al showed prevalence is higher among females with an odds ratio of 1.67 (95% CI 1.53–1.82).
+It is more common in younger patients.